Ride St. Lawrence River From Kingston to Brockville…

 Where We Stayed for 1000 Islands Sea Doo Tour…

 We picked Glen House Resort for our Sea Doo ride because of its location, amenities and ample parking.
 It also offers the Smuggler’s Glen Golf Course.
 Easily accessible from the Thousand Islands Parkway off the 401, Glen House is also situated at waterside in a sheltered bay.
-The resort has its own boat launch and docks for guests.
+The resort has its own recreational boat launch and docks for guests.
 The main Canadian channel crosses directly in front of that bay at marker H18.
 So we set course from there for Kingston to the starboard and Brockville to port.

 1000 Islands Sea Doo Tour Highlights…